santiago-schnell/Error-Estimates-for-MM-Progress-Curves/README.md

 The repository contains the core four Python scripts used for the numerical simulations of paper:

 Wylie Stroberg, Santiago Schnell (2016).
-On the estimation errors of K<sub>M</sub> and V from time-course experiments using the Michaelis–Menten equation _Biophysical Chemistry_ **219**, 17-27.
+On the estimation errors of K<sub>M</sub> and V from time-course experiments using the Michaelis–Menten equation.
+_Biophysical Chemistry_ **219**, 17-27.